By the time users get to your error page, you’re already struggling about goodwill.

 If you customize your 404 page and that number goes down significantly, you’ll know you’re on to something.

 Be more helpful than creative

-If you’re Coke, you can get away with error pages like this:
+If you’re Disney, you can get away with error pages like this:

 If a site is not very task-oriented, you can get away with cute.
-Just about everyone else who is not Coke should stay away from this.
+Just about everyone else who is not Disney should stay away from this.

-Note the simplicity—the options stand out on the page, and you can either run a search, go back to the home page, or report the issue.
-It also helps that it was written for humans, and it’s not a type 4 error or some other esoteric message.
-What’s more, it genuinely points the user in the right direction.
-It also doesn’t hurt that eBay has a pretty solid search function right in front of the user when things go wrong.
-Search is very useful as a catch-all.
+Note the simplicity – the user can choose from the categories, run a search, or go to “Customer Care”.
+It also helps that it’s written for humans, and it’s not a type 4 error or some other esoteric message.
+What’s more, it points the user in the right direction in a voice that still communicates the brand’s identity.

 It helps to know their tasks

-For web sites that are strongly associated to one type of task, the hotels.com model wins, hands down.
+For websites that are strongly associated to one type of task, the Agoda.com model wins, hands down.
 The 404 error page allows the user to recover right then and there.
-And it’s not like booking.com’s error page is bad, either.
-It’s easy to follow and it does provide some options, but you have to get out of there to perform key tasks.
+On the other hand, Trivago.com’s 404 page, while creative, doesn’t provide options to help users get back on track.